-A collection of recommendations, conventions and some scaffolding, for naming and crafting solutions in classic (VB5/6) and Visual Basic for Applications, that the code on this website, francescofoti.com, as the code in the applications I develop and commercialize thru my company devinfo.net, adheres to.
+A collection of recommendations, conventions and some scaffolding, for naming and crafting solutions in classic (VB5/6) and Visual Basic for Applications.

 I know every one of them is debatable and every developer has his or her own style and convictions.